-The Pipeline Costing function assists the user to determine costs for replacing certain pipes.
+The Pipeline Costing function assists you in determining costs for replacing certain pipes.

 The ability to determine costs for replacing water distribution infrastructure can be one of the most timely and difficult tasks in preparing a master plan.

-To do Pipe Line Costing, go to the Model Explorer, click the Command Center tab on the bottom, navigate to the Tools group, and click the Pipeline Costing.
+To do Pipe Line Costing, go to the Model Explorer, click Command Center tab on the bottom, navigate to the Tools group, and click Pipeline Costing.